BrianStefanovich/Personal-Site/content/blog/Test/Post.md

 > ### Rhythm
 >With similarity often comes rhythm.
 Rhythm is a bit more abstract than similarity is.
-Probably the fi rst thing that you think about when you think about rhythm is music.
+Probably the first thing that you think about when you think about rhythm is music.
 Just as the repetition of a snare or kick drum at a consistent point in a measure of music, over and over again, creates a sense of rhythm in music, the repetition of a particular design element or characteristic